emmanuelkiranr/NodeJs/README.md

 - Use -g flag for global install/uninstall

 The modules of the npm packages will be in the node_modules directory.

+To check if there's any outdated package in our directory/project `npm outdated` use -g for global pkgs.
+Then run npm install on that package to update it.

+The ^ symbol means any installing that dependency will be installing the latest version of minor and patch for that particular major update
+The ~ " " latest version of the path for that particular major and minor update Remove both to install the exact version.

+Npm keeps a cache of our installed modules: `npm cache verify` To clean it: `npm cache clean`.

+Npm audit - automatically runs to make sure the packages we install are safe `npm audit`

+If there is any issue run `npm audit --fix` of look at the audit and do `npm i` for each pkg one by one to find out which is causing the issue

 ### readline-sync